jatin69/FTP/readme.md

 - For localhost you can use `./server 9000` and `./client 127.0.0.1 9000`
 - Also ensure that you run server first.

+## How to Debug

+- To verify everything is going as intented, use `strace`
+- `strace -fe trace=process,network,signal ./server 9000`
+- `strace -fe trace=process,network,signal ./client 127.0.0.1 9000`

+## How to production

+- To hide all output from server/client use the null device `./server &>/dev/null`

 ## Testing

 The code in this project has been tested in `all three cases` below and it works.
 Phew.